ValentinBrclz/sumup-payments/README.md

 # Checkout flow

-The checkout flow described below enables third-party applications to create and process payments in a browser or a native application such as mobile app.
+The checkout flow described below enables applications to create a checkout and process card payments in a browser or a native application such as a mobile application.

+Checkouts are created in a server to server communication.
+This allows to

+*   keep your access token and client credentials secret.
+*   prevent changes of your web based checkout properties.
+For example, amount or recipient.

+Checkouts are processed by the client (in a browser in the case of web application).
+This guarantees that

+*   no sensitive (card data) ever hits your server.
+*   you don't need to worry about PCI compliance.
+*   you are in full control of the UI thus giving the best user experience to your customers.

 _Processing payments is available only for browsers with CORS support.
 There are no specific restrictions related to native applications._

 ##1.
 Roles

 Client
 > The **user interface** that might be rendered in a browser or in a mobile app.
-It passes user-provided card details to the Server, which will in turn send a request to process payments through SumUp.
+It processes checkouts created by your server by passing user-provided card details to SumUp backend.

 Server
 > The **backend** that serves the client application.
 It is responsible for the server-side communication with SumUp with regards to authorization, creating checkouts, and retrieving the status of a checkout.

 SumUp
-> **SumUp's server**, which provides authentication, checkout creation/processing, and details about the state of checkouts.
+> **SumUp's server**, which provides authentication, checkout creation and processing, and details about the state of checkouts.

 ##2.
 Flow